 - Make combox cognizant about space available on each node directory.
-At the moment, combox reads the amount of free space available on each node directory (file storage provider's directory) when configuring combox on a computer but does not use this information to reckon the space left in each node directory. - Re-think combox.events module.
+At the moment, combox reads the amount of free space available on each node directory (file storage provider's directory) when configuring combox on a computer but does not use this information to reckon the space left in each node directory.
+The major issue here is how to determine what space is available without interacting with a service provider's API or asking the end user. - Re-think combox.events module.
 This module was written with the assumption that combox will be the only one to make changes to the node directories.
-This assumption was found to be not true when manually testing combox with node clients (Google Drive and Dropbox client that sync files to/from the respective node directories to/from their respective data stores); both the Google Drive and the Dropbox client make modifications to the Google Drive and Dropbox directory respectively whenever pulling a modified shard from their data store to the user's computer, this behavior broke combox and major changes were made to the combox.events module to make it understand the node client's behavior in the node directory; these changes, increased the complexity of the classes defined in the combox.events; it would be great to re-think this module in such a way that it reduces its complexity. - Evaluate if more information needs to tracked about each file in the combox directory; at the moment, combox only keeps track of the SHA-256 hash of each file stored in the combox directory.
+This assumption was found to be not true when manually testing combox with node clients (Google Drive and Dropbox client that sync files to/from the respective node directories to/from their respective data stores).
+Both the Google Drive and the Dropbox client make modifications to the Google Drive and Dropbox directory respectively whenever pulling a modified shard from their data store to the user's computer, this behavior broke combox and major changes were made to the combox.events module to make it understand the node client's behavior in the node directory.
+These changes increased the complexity of the classes defined in the combox.events.
+Tt would be great to re-think this module in such a way that it reduces its complexity.

-- Support more file storage providers; for this, ideally no code needs to be written for supporting a new file storage provider, combox must be tested with the new file storage provider's directory as a node directory.
+- Evaluate if more information needs to tracked about each file in the combox directory.
+At the moment, combox only keeps track of the SHA-256 hash of each file stored in the combox directory. - Support more file storage providers.
+For this, ideally no code needs to be written for supporting a new file storage provider, combox must be tested with the new file storage provider's directory as a node directory.
 If the new file storage provider's client (that sync's the shards their data store) makes non-standard changes to its directory (like the official Dropbox and Google Drive clients do), then the combox.events.NodeDirMonitor must be accordingly updated to make combox cognizant about the file storage provider client's non-standard behavior. - Make unit tests more modular.
-At the moment, there are some unit test functions that test more than one usecase/facet of a function or class; for instance, the test_CDM test method, part of the tests.events_test.TestEvents test class tests the correctness of the combox.events.ComboxDirMonitor for file creation, deletion, rename and modification; this method would ideally broken down into four tests methods. - Make combox Python 3 compatible.
+At the moment, there are some unit test functions that test more than one usecase/facet of a function or class.
+For instance, the test\CDM test method, part of the tests.events\test.TestEvents test class tests the correctness of the combox.events.ComboxDirMonitor for file creation, deletion, rename and modification; this method would ideally broken down into four tests methods. - Make combox Python 3 compatible.
 The 2to3 program (which is part of the standard Python library since Python version 2.6) and the six library can be used to achieve this.
 See Appendix A for more information on this. - Support Microsoft Windows.
-The way to make combox compatible with Windows will be to run unit tests on Windows, the failing tests might give pointers to what parts of combox needs to be changed/updated in order for it to be compatible with Windows.
-Individuals interested in making combox compatible with Windows might find https://ricketyspace.net/combox/setup/#windows useful; it contains information about setting up the development environment for combox on Windows.
+The way to make combox compatible with Windows will be to run unit tests on Windows.
+The failing tests might give pointers to what parts of combox needs to be changed/updated in order for it to be compatible with Windows.
+Individuals interested in making combox compatible with Windows might find https://ricketyspace.net/combox/setup/#windows useful.
+It contains information about setting up the development environment for combox on Windows.